-|Khula||Provides access to finance through:||Mainly targets very small, small and medium enterprises, with two small programmes for the survivalist and micro sector.|
+|Khula||Provides access to finance through:||Mainly targets very small, small and medium enterprises, with two small programmes for the survivalist and micro sectors.|

 |NAMAC||Two key programmes|

 The MACs are mainly for small and medium, more formal businesses.BRAIN for the entire spectrum of SMMEs.

-|Provincial SMME desks||To provide a one-stop information centre to SMMEs and developing enabling government policy to support SMMEs in each province.
+|Provincial SMME desks||To provide a one-stop information centre to SMMEs and develop enabling government policy to support SMMEs in each province.
 Activities of the SMME desks include (though not in all provinces):|

-|Land Bank||Finance agricultural businesses||From small to large scale farmers.|
+|Land Bank||Finance agricultural businesses||From small to large-scale farmers.|

-|Industrial Development Corporation||Supports and funds various industrial development programmes.||Predominantly large scale projects, but some small to medium enterprises.
+|Industrial Development Corporation||Supports and funds various industrial development programmes.||Predominantly large-scale projects, but some small to medium enterprises.
 Has a specific BEE mandate.|

 |National Empowerment Corporation||Funded by government, it provides funding for black economic empowerment ventures||Funded by the government, it provides funding for black economic empowerment ventures|